ElectricRCAircraftGuy/LibreBulletin/README.md

 The automated scripting includes text replacement and automatic hymn name lookup and placement into a [LibreOffice](https://www.libreoffice.org/) Writer `.odt` text document, as well as automated front cover image replacement, date insertion, Cleaning Assignment table insertion, and "Fast Sunday" format conversion.
 This means that you input content in the form of "fields" and "values" into a standard `.txt` text document as an input file, and the script will parse your input and perform automatic replacement of text "fields" within the `.odt` dcoument with "values" from your input `.txt` document, by matching field names in both documents and doing a find/replace on the raw (extracted) `.odt` content.
 It also will do hymn name lookup, looking up hymn numbers and automatically placing their corresponding hymn names into the bulletin.
 Parameters for the settings, including featuers such as front cover image replacement, can be found in the `config.py` file.

-I'm hoping that semi-automating the bulletin like this will reduce my time required to edit the bulletin document each week from ~45 to ~15 minutes.
+I'm hoping that semi-automating the bulletin like this will reduce my time required to edit the bulletin document each week from ~45 to ~15 minutes (since typing in announcements will still be done manually in the `.odt` template file).

 ## TODO: Screenshots